mrmhodak/buildtest/Writing_Test_In_YAML.rst

 **iter Example**

-We can create duplicate test scripts with an iteration suffix *_#* at the end of the testname.
+We can create duplicate test scripts using the iter keyword in YAML.

 .. program-output:: cat scripts/Writing_Test_In_YAML/iter.yaml

 .. program-output:: cat scripts/Writing_Test_In_YAML/iter.txt